Urologic & Prostate Cancer Treatment

-The Department of Urology at UI Health offers the most advanced therapies available for urologic cancers, including open and laparoscopic surgery, robot-assisted surgery, radiation therapy (IGRT and IMRT), chemotherapy and combination therapies.
+The Department of Urology at UI Health offers the most advanced diagnostics and therapies available for urologic cancers, including open and laparoscopic surgery, robot-assisted surgery, radiation therapy (IGRT and IMRT), chemotherapy and combination therapies, and newer technologies including therapies only available in clinical trials.
+On this page, we discuss our treatments for Urological disorders including Prostate Cancer, Renal Cancer/Kidney Tumor, Bladder Cancer, and Testicular Cancer.

 Michael R. Abern, MD - Urologic surgery